chrisstef/defi-staking/README.md

 ## Summary ⚡

-A decentralized finance app built with Ganache, Solidity &amp; React.
+A decentralized finance app built with Ganache, Solidity & React.

 It's main focus is to demonstrate the fundamentals of staking/yield-farming.